What is Bondora’s 3-step Collection & Recovery Process?

-While every step is taken to ensure all borrowers will make their repayments, from time to time they may unfortunately fall behind with their monthly commitments.
-This can be for a number of reasons, like losing their job or a significant change in their personal circumstances.
+While we do everything we can to ensure all borrowers will make their repayments, they may, unfortunately, fall behind with their monthly commitments from time to time.
+This can be for many reasons, like losing their job or a significant change in their circumstances.

-When this happens, we have a clear 3-step collection and recovery process where the bottom line is to secure the maximum amount of cash possible that is owed to an investor.
-We aim to reach step 3 as soon as possible, because the bailiff has the rights to freeze the debtor’s assets and accounts to cover the payments owed.
+When this happens, we have a precise 3-step collection and recovery process where the bottom line is to secure the maximum amount of cash possible owed to an investor.
+We aim to reach step 3 as soon as possible because the Bailiff has the right to freeze the debtor’s assets and accounts to cover the payments owed.